beecorrea/ledger/README.md

-# Ledger: DuckDB-powered personal ledger
+# Ledger

 **Ledger** automates **data ingestion, processing and analytics** for financial transactions, empowering the user to build a **personal ledger**.

-**Ledger** uses DuckDB's OLAP engine to ingest raw CSV files and categorize transactions into a structured table.
-Then, you can run **analytical queries** of your spends in a friendly way, allowing you to **optimize and manage your spends**.
+With `ledger`, you can convert invoice PDF filweas to structured data formats (e.g. CSV, Parquet), allowing you to query your spends using an analytical engine such as [DuckDB](https://duckdb.org), allowing you to programatically manage and automate your finances.

 # Use Cases
 * Building the history of personal financial transactions.